yash-nethues/getpaid/readme.txt

 * Add note for successful notification emails - ADDED
 * Link to remote subscription from the subscriptions page - ADDED
 * Ability to manually update a subscription's profile id - ADDED
-* Site admins can now view other user's suscriptions on the frontend - ADDED
+* Site admins can now view other user's subscriptions on the frontend - ADDED
 * Show subscription bill times on invoices and subscriptions - ADDED
 * Trigger js event when form state changes - ADDED
 * Reload page until payment is processed - ADDED